vijaydas/webapi-i-guided/README.md

 ## Add `GET /hubs` Endpoint

 This endpoint will return a list of hubs as a JSON formatted array.
-The data comes from an **in-memory array that gets reset every time the server restarts**.

-The file `./data/db.js` works as a data layer.
-It has methods for manipulating the array of hubs.
+The file `./data/hubs-model.js` works as a data layer.
+It has methods for manipulating the database.
 Please read through the code to get familiar with it.

 **All methods from the data layer return a promise**.

-When an operation fails, the data layer returns an object with an HTTP status `code` and a `message`.

-1. require data layer: `const db = require('./data/db.js');`.
+1. require data layer: `const db = require('./data/hubs-model.js');`.
 No need to make change to this file.
 2. add `GET /hubs` endpoint:

 ```js